- Types of soil

-Nature: Black soil has high concentration of fine particles and thus can hold moisture for long time.
+Nature: Black soil has high concentration of fine particles.
+Due to this, it can hold moisture for long time.
 It contains calcium, potassium, magnesium and lime.
-Black soil is suitable for the growth of cotton, but many other crop are grown in the area of black soil.
+Black soil is suitable for the growth of cotton.

 Red and Yellow Soil

 The soil looks red due to presence of iron in crystalline or metamorphic rocks.
-When the soil look yellow when it occurs in dehydrated form.
+But it looks yellow when it occurs in dehydrated form.
 Red soil is present in the eastern and southern parts of the Deccan Plateau.
 Red soil is also found in Orissa, Chhattisgarh, on the southern part of the Gangetic plains and along the piedomont zone of the Western Ghats.

 Laterite soil is formed in regions which get high rainfall with high temperature.
-This causes leaching of the soil and microorganisms are killed during the process.
-Due to this, laterite soil does not contain humus or contains very low amount of humus.
+High rainfall along with high temperature results in leaching of the soil.
+Microorganisms are killed during the process of leaching.
+So, humus is either absent or in negligible amount in laterite soil.
 This soil is mainly found in Kerala, Karnataka, Tamil Nadu, Madhya Pradesh and in hilly areas of Orissa and Assam.
-This soil can be made cultivable with heavy dose of manures.
+Heavy dose of manure can help in making this soil cultivable.

 Arid soil is found in those areas which receive scanty rainfall.
-Due to high temperature, evaporation is faster in these regions.
 The soil has a high content of salt.
 Arid soil can be made cultivable with proper treatment.
 Arid soil is present in Rajasthan and Gujarat.

 The forest soil is found in hilly areas.
 The soil in upper parts is highly acidic because of denudation.
 The soil in the lower part is highly fertile.